redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 ------------------

 RedKite CMS requires several steps in order to properly set-up the CMS itself.
-Luckily the **RedKiteCmsInstallerBundle** will do the full job for you, providing a web installer interface or an interactive Symfony2 command to install RedKite CMS.
+Luckily the **RedKiteCmsInstallerBundle** will do the most of the job for you, providing a web installer interface or an interactive Symfony2 command to install RedKite CMS.

 Install other dependencies
 --------------------------

-RedKite CMS requires by default the `yui compressor`_ which is useful to compact your assets into one to reduces page time loading.
+RedKite CMS requires by default the `yui compressor`_ which is useful to compact your assets into one, to reduces page time loading.
 Grab and unpack it into the **app/Resources/java** folder and rename it **yuicompressor.jar**.

 .. note::